Market Segmentation Trees: Introduction

-We provide an open-source implementation of our training procedure in Python \citep{aouad2019code}.
+We provide an open-source implementation of our training procedure in Python \footnote{\url{https://github.com/rtm2130/MST}}.
 The code base is modular and easily customizable to fit different personalized decision-making applications.
 Several features have been included for improved scalability, including the option of using parallel processing and warm starts for training the MST models.
 We provide a theoretical analysis of the code's asymptotic computational complexity supporting its tractability in large data settings.
-Specifically, we show that under mild conditions, the implementation's computational complexity is \textit{linear} in the depth of the learned MST; moreover, the impact of tree depth on computational complexity can be greatly diminished or even nullified if a sufficient number of cores are available for parallel processing.
+Specifically, we show that under mild conditions, the implementation's computational complexity is \textit{linear} in the depth of the learned MST; moreover, the impact of tree depth on computational complexity can be greatly diminished if a sufficient number of cores are available for parallel processing.

-To demonstrate the versatility of our methodology, we design two new, specialized MST algorithms.
-First, we propose a new algorithm, \textit{Choice Model Trees} (CMTs), which can be used to predict a user's choice amongst multiple options.
-Our model uses decision tree splits to segment users on the basis of their features (e.g., prior purchase history), and within each segment a Multinomial Logit (MNL) choice model is fit as the response model to predict the probability that users in that segment choose each option.
+To demonstrate the versatility of our methodology, we design two specialized MST algorithms.
+First, we propose \textit{Choice Model Trees} (CMTs), which can be used to predict a user's choice among multiple options.
+Our model uses decision tree splits to segment users on the basis of their features (e.g., prior purchase history), and within each segment/leaf a Multinomial Logit (MNL) choice model is fit as the response model to predict the probability that users in that segment choose each option.
 We examine the performance of CMTs on a variety of synthetic datasets, observing that CMTs reliably find market segmentations which accurately predict choice probabilities, whereas other natural benchmarks do not.
 Furthermore, we show that CMTs are more easily able to overcome model misspecification and are quite robust to overfitting.
-Next, we apply the CMT to a dataset of hotel searches on Expedia made publicly available \citep{icdm2013personalized}.
-The CMT uses available features about the user and search query for the purposes of market segmentation, including the number of adults and children in the party and the queried length of stay.
-We find that the CMT consistently outperforms other natural benchmarks by 0.53-2.2\% with respect to hotel booking predictive accuracy, while also providing an interpretable segmentation.
+Next, we apply the CMT to the Swissmetro dataset \citep{bierlaire2001acceptance}, which captures how people choose various transportation options based on user and option features.
+We find that CMTs can outperform \edit{ a variety of benchmarks}, while providing an interpretable segmentation of users.